Why I No Longer Listen to Experts

 A butterfly flaps its wings…you know the following.

-When you specialize, you narrow your viewpoint which makes you blind to alternatives.
+When we specialize, we narrow our viewpoint which makes us blind to alternatives.

-In the case of decision-making, the author stresses the need to include experts’ opinions as one part of your decision-making process and to triangulate your sources of knowledge.
+In the case of decision-making, the author stresses the need to include experts’ opinions as one part of our decision-making process and to triangulate our sources of knowledge.

 To make sure he was on the right track, Ray Dalio turned his principles into computer code and prior to making a decision, would measure and compare his decision to the computer’s.